ANUcybernetics/panic/README.md

 ## TODO

-- don't crash when the NSFW filter is triggered - handle it gracefully
-- clear the terminal input when a new prediction is triggered
+- clear the terminal input when a new prediction is triggered (works for terminal, but not in Networks.ShowLive 🤷)
-- figure out why it seems to not work with repeated runs (maybe need to have the "launch genesis prediction" call in the StateMachine helper code?)
+- flashing "Panic!" indicator (maybe a border this time?)
+- update all colours & look/feel from old app
+- separate model id binary and URL path in model_info (maybe make it an actual Schema, perhaps embedded?)
-- add screen mod params
+- add screen mod query params
-- add vestaboards array to %Network{}
+- add vestaboards array to %Network{} (could validate based on board names from tokens map - see idea below)
 - when viewing a grid for a running network, initially pull the latest
   @num_grid_slots from the db (based on :genesis_id) and pre-populate the grid slots
 - add "slow down over time" logic to runs
+- add QR code view
 - add rolling cookie/URL param to QR code
-- change model info to not just dispatch the URL directly on ID - just in case we want to have multiple things which hit the same model, but with different other params (e.g. different finetuned LORA, different prefixes for GPT3)
 - add metadata to prediction (maybe `with` is our friend here?)
 - check that access control works for the network & prediction
 - add `has_many :networks, Panic.Networks.Network` to user
-- rather than API token names being free strings, hardcode the specific ones we need, and change the API token /new page to list them all (and show green/red for which ones we have, and maybe even hit an endpoint to verify?)
+- **maybe** just have one tokens map per user, which they speficy as JSON or whatever (and therefore we don't need that whole Schema). we'll manually verify the required keys (e.g. Vestaboard could have one extra level of nesting)
 - add network permalinks (look in the history - there's some deleted `router.ex` code in there)
 - add models: